DavidSBLee/NeuroImaging/Neurohacking_R/README.md

-The scripts are from a Course from Coursera: https://www.coursera.org/learn/neurohacking
+The scripts are adapted from the "Neurohacking in R" Coursera course: https://www.coursera.org/learn/neurohacking

-Download the sample data from here: https://github.com/muschellij2/Neurohacking_data
+The original source of the sample dataset: https://github.com/muschellij2/Neurohacking_data